 To put these principles into practice it is necessary to look at the height of the neck rail and the position of the brisket board but the most important element is the bed.

-Call now or use the contact form below to find out more or to arrange your no obligation cow welfare site assessment with one of our experts!!
+Call now or use the contact form to find out more or to arrange your no obligation cow welfare site assessment with one of our experts!!